 Ctrl+Hfrom inside VisiData).

-My name is Saul Pwanson and I'm a software architect and armchair data journalist.
+My name is Saul Pwanson and I'm a software architect and amateur data journalist.
 I live in Seattle but the terminal is my home.

-I am building an ecosystem of textpunk powertools, and ideally a community of people to appreciate them.
-If you love VisiData, please send me an email; or if that's too much work, you can just support me on Patreon.
+I am building an ecosystem and community for textpunk powertools.
+If you love the design of VisiData, send me an email; or you can support me on Patreon directly.

 Share and enjoy!